livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 **further questions:**

 - How would we use replication for this?
-> In this context, replication would involve updating replicas in a staggered fashion, rather than all at once.
+> Replication is used in a piecewise way, to ensure no downtime for the component being upgraded.

 - Almost like warm passive replication with different states and checkpoints
 > components replacement quicker than big bang, and safer with checkpoints